arinsoni/NewsWave/README.md

 ## 🚀 About Me
-I'm Arin Soni, a passionate developer who loves building web applications.
+I'm Arin Soni persuing B.Tech from **IIT Bombay**, a passionate developer who loves building web applications.
 News Wave is a project that I created to showcase my skills in React JS and to provide users with a convenient way to stay updated with the latest news.

 As an avid news consumer myself, I wanted to create a website that not only fetches news articles from a reliable API but also provides a seamless browsing experience.
 The features like infinite scroll, dark and light modes, and a top-loading bar were implemented to enhance user engagement and make the website user-friendly.